-Event DJ: People need DJs.
-Unless you're in a psychiatric institution (or a Grateful Dead or Phish concert), people don't really dance around for no reason.
-Events or party DJs play music for private parties, weddings, birthdays, Bar Mitzvahs, corporate events, and the like.
+Event or party DJs play music for private parties, weddings, birthdays, Bar Mitzvahs, corporate events, and the like.
 You'll play music appropriate for the crowd.
 You may be expected to step up to the microphone and emcee in between songs.

-Professional DJ companies hire emcees to interact with guests and play music at weddings, Sweet 16 parties, Quinceañera events, Bar and Bat Mitzvahs and graduations.
 Lots of children's parties are now being set up like disco dance clubs.
-The good news is that younger kids don't care about the playlist.
-Provide a rented cotton candy machine alongside a bouncy castle and you could play Latvian funeral marches and guests will be jumping around like spastic squirrels on hot coals.
+The good news (if you're lazy) is that younger kids don't care about the playlist.
+Provide a rented cotton candy machine alongside a bouncy castle and you could play nothing but cheesy '70s love ballads and still watch the guests jump around like spastic caffeinated little squirrels.

-You may work with a wedding planner or the bride and groom to pick the music.
+For a wedding, you may work with a wedding planner or the bride and groom to pick the music.
 Love songs and songs chosen by the couple will make up the four- to five-hour reception.
-Music for parents and grandparents should be played early in the evening.
-Later on you'll be spinning the stuff everyone knows and loves.
-They can sing along, dance along, and play air guitar; silly novelty songs are great for little kids and group dancing.
-You are all about making people smile and giving them memories of a happy day for the rest of their lives.
+You're all about making people smile and giving them memories of a happy day for the rest of their lives.
 Every event is a sales opportunity.
 Once you have a reputation, you'll be in demand for a long time.

-Club DJ: Maybe you like your nights a little later and your sounds a lot louder?
-Pack your messenger bag with choice vinyl or .mp3 files, and some sweet headphones, and cover your windows with aluminum foil.
+Maybe you like your nights a little later and your sounds a lot louder?
+Pack your messenger bag with choice vinyl or .mp3 files and some sweet headphones, and cover your windows with aluminum foil.
 You punch in at your new job around the time everyone else is getting home from work.

 Nightclubs are the biggest employers for live dance DJs.
-You might start out playing on week nights, but for smaller clubs you'll be working on Friday and Saturday nights.
+You might start out playing on weeknights, but for smaller clubs you'll be working on Friday and Saturday nights.
 There are usually two DJs "spinning" each night.
-The headliner goes on last and, depending on your city's liquor laws, gets going just a few hours before closing time, around 10pm or 11pm.
-You can break into the business when you open for the headliner.
+The headliner goes on last and, depending on your city's liquor laws, gets going just a few hours before closing time, around 10:00PM or 11:00PM.
+You can break into this business opening for a headliner.